-7.2.2 The pickle Module
+7.2.2 Saving structured data with json

 Strings can easily be written to and read from a file.
 Numbers take a bit more effort, since the read() method only returns strings, which will have to be passed to a function like int(), which takes a string like '123' and returns its numeric value 123.
-However, when you want to save more complex data types like lists, dictionaries, or class instances, things get a lot more complicated.
+When you want to save more complex data types like nested lists and dictionaries, parsing and serializing by hand becomes complicated.

-Rather than have users be constantly writing and debugging code to save complicated data types, Python provides a standard module called pickle.
-This is an amazing module that can take almost any Python object (even some forms of Python code!), and convert it to a string representation; this process is called pickling.
-Reconstructing the object from the string representation is called unpickling.
-Between pickling and unpickling, the string representing the object may have been stored in a file or data, or sent over a network connection to some distant machine.
+Rather than having users constantly writing and debugging code to save complicated data types to files, Python allows you to use the popular data interchange format called JSON (JavaScript Object Notation).
+The standard module called json can take Python data hierarchies, and convert them to string representations; this process is called serializing.
+Reconstructing the data from the string representation is called deserializing.
+Between serializing and deserializing, the string representing the object may have been stored in a file or data, or sent over a network connection to some distant machine.